MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 ### Examples

 This example of a Q# operation comes from the [Measurement](https://github.com/Microsoft/Quantum/tree/master/Samples/Measurement) sample.
-Within operations we can allocate qubits and use quantum operations on those qubits such as `H` and `X`:
+Within operations, we can allocate qubits and use quantum operations on those qubits such as `H` and `X`:

 ```qsharp
 /// # Summary